-Within the last few years, the grassroots movement has experienced a resurgence.
+Within the last couple of years, the grass-roots movement has experienced a resurgence.
 Since Harry Reid stepped down from the Senate in 2016, the issue has been in the media almost daily.
 Four groups in Nevada have been coordinating to bring a new perspective to the people of Nevada regarding the delivery of spent nuclear fuel to Nevada in light of the great potential for economic benefit in high-tech industry.
-They are: the Nevada chapter of the National Defense Industrial Association, the Nevada section of the American Nuclear Society, and the US Nuclear Energy Foundation.
+They are: NevadansCAN, the Nevada chapter of the National Defense Industrial Association, the Nevada section of the American Nuclear Society, and the US Nuclear Energy Foundation.
 Reinvigoration of the next-generation nuclear business case in Nevada is certain to return more permanent high-tech jobs in the 10,000s for many decades to come.
-With advent of the Covid-19 epidemic in 2020, the Nevada casino industry has been devastated again demonstrating the need for economic diversification of the Nevada industry.